hbctraining/Training-modules/RShiny/lessons/01_syntax_and_structure.md

 textInput("input_text", "My input text")
 ```

-There are many types of input and output types in RShiny, e will discuss these types at length in the [next lesson]().
+There are many types of input and output types in RShiny, we will discuss these types at length in the [next lesson]().
 In this example, we are **creating a text input** using the `textInput()` function.
 There are two arguments:

 1. The first argument is the variable name for the user input to be stored to.
-2. The second argument is a character string representign the text which will be placed above the input text box.
+2. The second argument is a character string representing the text which will be placed above the input text box.

 Because this is the first line of code for the app, this input text box will appear at the top of the app.